sai-krishna-ghanta/Dynamic-Range-Localization/README.md

 # Dynamic Range Localization

-For static visualizations - run jupyter notebooks
+For Static Visualizations - run jupyter notebooks

 For Interactive Visualizations - run python files or upload code to robotarium